Resource theory of interactive quantum instruments: Interactive Instruments and Their Quantification

 where we define $({\bm\mcE}+t{\bm\mcN})/(1+t)\coloneqq\{({\mcE_a}+t{\mcN_a})/(1+t)\}_a$, and the minimisaiton runs over all instruments ${\bm\mcN}$ and scalars $t\geq 0$.
 We can immediately see that $R({\bm\mcE})=0$ if and only if ${\bm\mcE}\in{\bf NI}$.
 Moreover, the larger is $R({\bm\mcE})$, the more ``noise'' (represented by ${\bm\mcN}$) one needs to add to make ${\bm\mcE}$ non-interactive.

 Due to the structure of non-interactive instruments, we can represent $R({\bm\mcE})$ as {\em semi-definite program} (SDP) (see, e.g., Refs.~\cite{Boyd-book,SDP-textbook}).
 This makes it efficiently computable.
-We discuss the SDP formulation in End Matter and give the full proof in Supplementary Material Section I. Through the duality theory of SDPs, we arrive at the following characterisation:
+Through the duality theory of SDPs, we arrive at the following characterisation (we discuss the SDP formulation and give the full proof in Appendix~\ref{App:SDP for robustness}):

 \begin{result} For any instrument ${\bm\mcE}^{\AtoB{A}{B}}$, the interactive instrument robustness is given by the SDP

 where ${\rm id}^X$ is the identity channel acting on a system $X$, and $\Phi_+^{AA}\coloneqq\ketbra{\Phi_+^{AA}}$ with $\ket{\Phi_+^{AA}}\coloneqq\left(1/\sqrt{d_A}\right)\sum_{i=0}^{d_A-1}\ket{i}^A\otimes\ket{i}^{A}$ is a maximally entangled state shared by two copies of $A$. \end{result} By using this SDP representation, we will show that $R({\bm\mcE})$ is not just an abstract quantifier of interactive instruments but that it admits relevant operational interpretations.